Key environmental pressures

 - Inshore water quality findings:

-- Regionally, water quality was moderate in the Wet Tropics, Burdekin, and Mackay-Whitsunday regions, and good in the Fitzroy.
+- Annual water quality condition was ‘moderate’ in the Wet Tropics, Burdekin, and Mackay-Whitsunday regions and ‘good’ in Cape York (and ‘very good’ for the Annan-Endeavour Basin) and Fitzroy.

 What is monitored and where?

 - Inshore water quality is monitored for: